New York’s personal injury law firmClick For Your Free Consulation

 For example, let’s assume the settlement amount is $500,000.
 If the contingency fee is 30%, the attorney deducts $150,000 for the attorneys’ fees.
 In addition, the attorney deducts the costs of the case from the settlement proceeds.
 The costs of the case could include postage, copies, travel expenses, deposition fees, expert witness fees, and investigation costs.

+How long does it take to get settlement money from a car accident?
 After deducting necessary liens, attorneys’ fees, and costs, the attorney cuts a check to you for the net settlement amount.
 The entire process could take two to three weeks, depending on whether the attorney is still negotiating with medical providers and your health insurance company to lower the number of claims and liens against your settlement proceeds.

 Each personal injury case is different.
 You should not base your case on another personal injury case.
 Some claims settle quicker than other claims.